merajabi/SocketPlus/README.md

 # SocketPlus
-Thread Safe Socket API based on Acceptor/Connector/Reactor Pattern The socket handle ipv4, ipv6, tcp & udp and it resolves names too.
+Thread Safe Socket API based on Acceptor/Connector/Reactor Pattern.
+The socket handle ipv4, ipv6, tcp & udp and it resolves names too.
-# Samples one: simple client&server with No thread
+# Sample one: simple client&server with No thread
 A simple server code look likes this
 ```cpp
 #include <iostream>